What helps premature babies’ skin?

 “I found a lot of positives that went along with our NICU experience.
-We were taught so much about how to look after our baby, which was a big advantage as first time parents,” said Larissa.
+We were taught so much about how to look after our baby, which was a big advantage as first-time parents,” said Larissa.

-“They taught us the proper ways to bathe him, check his temperature and most importantly how to change his nappy.
+“They taught us the proper ways to bathe him, check his temperature, and most importantly how to change his nappy.
 The main difference I noticed was they only use soft disposable towelettes with plain water instead of baby wipes.”

 It was after the couple returned home with Jackson that he received his first nappy rash.
-His skin was extremely sensitive and his parents hated seeing Jackson’s skin looking so sore, so Larissa checked with the nurse to see what the best cure for nappy rash was.
+His skin was extremely sensitive, and his parents hated seeing Jackson’s skin looking so sore, so Larissa checked with the nurse to see what the best cure for nappy rash was.

-“The nurse said the best way to help was to use cotton wool and water, however this felt impractical when changing countless nappies a day,” said Larissa.
+“The nurse said the best way to help was to use cotton wool and water, however, this felt impractical when changing countless nappies a day,” said Larissa.

-The wipes in the Miracle Baby pack were a gamechanger.
-WaterWipes contain 99.9% water with just a drop of fruit extract so they are safe to use on a newborn baby.
-His rash went away almost immediately, and one year on we still only use WaterWipes and still have no rashes
+“The wipes in the Miracle Baby pack were a game-changer.
+WaterWipes contain 99.9 per cent water with just a drop of fruit extract, making them safe to use on a newborn baby.
+His rash went away almost immediately.
+One year on, we still only use WaterWipes and still have no rashes.

 “I’m so grateful to WaterWipes and Miracle Babies for providing a practical solution to Jackson’s sensitive skin.”

 WaterWipes teamed up with Miracle Babies Foundation to provide wipes suitable for newborns as part of Miracle Babies’ NICU Survival Pack.
 These packs are provided to families in participating hospitals to equip parents with vital tools and resources for premature babies.